2026 average: $300 to $700/hr depending on specialty. Medical experts average $500+/hr.

 Common Mistakes to Avoid

-Not accounting for preparation time before deposition and trial.
+Forgetting preparation time before deposition and trial.
 Experts typically spend 2 to 4 hours preparing with counsel before each testimony session.
+A 4-hour deposition requires 2 to 4 hours of attorney prep time with the expert billed at the full hourly rate.
+This adds $1,000 to $3,000 per testimony session to the total.

-Using a single rate for all activities.
-Some experts charge higher rates for deposition and trial testimony (often 1.5x the standard rate) compared to file review and report writing.
+Using a single hourly rate for all activities when the expert charges different rates for review versus testimony.
+Many experts charge a premium (1.25x to 1.5x) for deposition and trial testimony compared to file review and report writing.
+Always confirm the rate schedule before calculating.

 Frequently Asked Questions